animetosho/ParPar/README.md

 Due to security changes in OSX 10.15, libraries may require code signing to work.
 To deal with this, you’ll either need to [disable this security option](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_cs_disable-library-validation?language=objc) or [codesign the built .node module](https://successfulsoftware.net/2018/11/16/how-to-notarize-your-software-on-macos/).
 Note that I do not have OSX and can’t provide much support for the platform.

+### OpenCL Support

+To get OpenCL to work, there’s a few requirements:

+* you’ll need an OpenCL compatible device (most GPUs should be compatible)
+* OpenCL 1.1 support is sufficient, though OpenCL 1.0 may work
+* OpenCL supporting drivers need to be installed.
+For GPUs, the driver package is often sufficient.
+On \*nix, ensure the appropriate OpenCL-ICD is installed (ParPar will try to link to *libOpenCL.so*, or if not found, will try *libOpenCL.so.1* and *libOpenCL.so.1.0.0*)
+* a fully static Linux build won’t work, due to incompatibility with `dlopen` and statically linked libc.
+This means you’ll need to use the glibc builds, or compile the application yourself.
+The OpenCL headers are included with ParPar’s source, so OpenCL development libraries aren’t necessary
+* OpenCL is untested on macOS

 API
 ===